bitforge/flutter_template/README.md

 👍 Main-Goal: Start new and extendable Flutter Apps quickly.
 👎 Non-Goal: A jack of all trades: This is not a framework!

-It's intentionally kept light both in code size & pub dependencies.
+This project is intentionally kept light both in code size & pub.dev dependencies.
 I've you wanna share code across projects, consider creating a library instead.

 Features: